-7.1.6 - Quality audits on environment and energy undertaken by the institution

-7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: Α. Any 4 or all of the above Green audit Energy audit Environment audit Clean and green campus recognitions/awards Beyond the campus environmental promotional activities

-File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency View File Certificates of the awards received View File Any other relevant information No File Uploaded
+7.1.6 - Quality audits on environment and energy undertaken by the institution 7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: A. Any 4 or all of the above Green audit Energy audit Environment audit Clean and green campurecognitions/awards Beyond the campus environment activities File Description Documents Reports on environment and energy audits submitted by the auditing agency No File Uploaded Certification by the auditing agency No File Uploaded Certificates of the awards received No File Uploaded Any other relevant information NO File Uploaded 7.1.7 - The Institution has a di 7.1.7 - The Institution has a disabled- A. Any 4 or all of the above

-7.1.7 - The Institution has a disabledfriendly and barrier-free environment: Ramps/lifts for easy access to classrooms and centres Disabled-friendly washrooms Signage including tactile path lights, display boards and signposts Assistive technology and facilities for persons with disabilities: accessible website, screen-reading software, mechanized equipment, etc. Provision for enquiry and information: Human assistance, reader, scribe, soft copies of reading materials, screen reading, etc.
+7.1.7 - The Institution has a disabled- A. Any 4 or all of the above

+friendly and barrier-free environment:

+Ramps/lifts for easy access to classrooms

+and centres Disabled-friendly washrooms

+Signage including tactile path lights, display

+boards and signposts Assistive technology

+and facilities for persons with disabilities:

+accessible website, screen-reading software,

+mechanized equipment, etc. Provision for

+enquiry and information: Human

+assistance, reader, scribe, soft copies of

+reading materials, screen reading, etc.

-File Description Documents Geotagged photographs / videos of facilities View File Policy documents and brochures on the support to be provided View File Details of the software procured for providing assistance View File Any other relevant information No File Uploaded
+File Description Documents Geotagged photographs / videos of facilities No File Uploaded Policy documents and brochures on the support to be provided No File Uploaded Details of the software procured for providing assistance No File Uploaded Any other relevant information No File Uploaded